AADeLucia/C-Projects/README.md

 1. execvp
 2. forking and utilizing the child process
 3. Manipulation of file descriptors, mainly 'stdout'

 ####Credit
 Project assigned and created by Dr. Myers at Rollins College

+##Lexical analyzer for Pascal
+####Description
+A lexical analyzer for the Pascal language which takes a Pascal program as input and outputs identified tokens.

+####Credit
+Project assigned and created by Dr. Myers at Rollins College